mcgois/getting-cleaning-data/README.md

 Getting and Cleaning Data Course Project
 ========================================

 This repository is for the final project of Cousera's Getting and Cleaning Data Course (Course 3 of Data Science Specialization).

 Repository Contents:
 --------------------

-1. data (directory) - directory where all given data is.
+1. data (directory) - directory where all given data is. (will be created upon program execution).
 2. README.md - this readme file.
 3. run_analisys.R - scripts to manipulate data and generate tidy data.
 4. tidy.txt - tidy data, final output of the assignment.